 It also means that you cannot use any of your assets to secure a loan, as they effectively belong to the government until you resolve the lien.
 Another way of looking at is that a lien lets the IRS place itself at the top of your priority list of creditors.
 Aside from levying your bank accounts, the IRS can also levy wages or assets, such as real estate or vehicles.

 If you want to avoid having the IRS empty out your bank account, your best bet is to call a pro and begin negotiations.
 A payment plan can help take a lot of heat off your back and keep you in good graces with the IRS – as long as you’re diligent about your payments.
 The IRS offers different payment methods, including a simple sum, multiple lump sums paid in 180 days or less (short-term plan), and a monthly installment plan lasting longer than 180 days.

 Under most circumstances, you can set up and pay your dues via the Electronic Federal Tax Payment System, through a checking or savings account on the IRS’s Direct Pay page, or by check/money order.
 When applying for a short-term or long-term payment plan, the IRS will double-check your qualifications based on how much you owe, and whether you’re up-to-date on your tax returns (you will have to continue filing them even if you owe the IRS money).

 Approach a Tax Professional

 Regardless of your circumstances, your best bet will usually involve discussing your options thoroughly with a tax professional.
-An attorney or qualified tax pro will help you navigate the IRS’s requirements to getting a levy lifted, and settling your debt.
+An attorney or qualified tax pro will help you navigate the IRS’s requirements to get a levy lifted and settle your debt.